LeoAnker0/OM2/docs/docs/Using-Menus.md

 }
 ```

-With this function we create a menu with a button, which has the text "Button", and it's linked to the function TEST, which is a function inside menu.js, which will log to the console that the button worked.
+With this function we create a menu with a button, which has the text `Button`, and it's linked to the function `TEST`, which is a function inside `menu.js`, which will log to the console that the button worked.
 If you got that log, then your button worked, congratulations.

 ### Functionality